-Each year, the Audit Committee formally approves the annual Internal Audit Plan drawn up by the Chief Internal Auditor based on his independent risk assessment and other risk management issues observed by him at the regular Operational Risk Committee meetings.
+Each year, the Audit Committee formally approves the annual Internal Audit Plan drawn up by the Chief Internal Auditor based on his independent risk assessment and other risk management issues observed by him at the regular Operational Risk Committee and Corporate Risk Management Committee meetings.
 In accordance with the annual Internal Audit Plan, the Internal Audit Department adopts a risk-based audit approach in conducting its periodic independent reviews of the Corporation's internal control systems.
-After each review, the Internal Audit Department discusses the audit findings and recommendations with the relevant department heads and Senior Management.
-Regular internal audit reports are first submitted to the Internal Audit Committee which is chaired by an Executive Director.
-The membership composition of the Internal Audit Committee comprises two Executive Directors, the Chief Executive Officer, the Senior Vice Presidents.
-General Counsel and the Chief Internal Auditor.
-The internal audit reports and meeting minutes prepared for the Internal Audit Committee are then submitted to the Audit Committee for further review and, thereafter, to the Board of Directors for information.
+After each review, the Internal Audit Department discusses the audit findings and recommendations with the relevant department heads, Senior Management and Executive Directors.
+Internal audit reports are submitted to the Audit Committee for review and, thereafter, to the Board for information.

-Over the years, Management has taken an active approach in considering the audit findings and recommendations made by the Chief Internal Auditor and monitors closely their implementation.
-In 2011, the Internal Audit Department conducted 13 reviews and two consultancy projects.
+Over the years, Management has adopted an active approach in considering the audit findings and recommendations made by the Chief Internal Auditor and closely monitored their due implementations.
+In 2013, the Internal Audit Department conducted 14 reviews and two consultancy projects.